Ok so business is good.

-A few years ago my social media numbers are up almost 35,000 new people on my FB page in 9 months.
-I had several new girls working for me.
-I’d asked to be a guest speaker at the Kansas City Home and Garden Show.
-I’d been asked to be on TV again in the next few weeks.
-I started the ball rolling for my book.
-My DIY videos for cabinet painting were selling faster than I could make them and I was starting a line of faux finishing videos for walls.
+My social media numbers are up almost 35,000 new people on my FB page in 9 months.
+I have several new girls working for me.
+I’ve been asked to be a guest speaker at the Kansas City Home and Garden Show.
+I’ve been asked to be on TV again in the next few weeks.
+I am starting the balls rolling for my book this year.
+My DIY videos for cabinet painting are selling faster than I can make them and I am starting a line of faux finishing videos for walls.

 And it has scared me.

 So a few weeks ago….I drew a line in the sand.
 Because I know in my knower…..
 This is NOT what my life is supposed to look like.

 I have always said…. that if I fail as a wife and as a mother, that it will never matter how good of a painter I was.
 My priorities are my husband and my kiddos first.
 Work has to come after.

 And so, I have made several business decisions lately to try to regain control of my life.
 I want to share them with you because I know that I know that I know that I am NOT the only wife/mother/biz owner who struggles like this.
 You fellow people-pleasers need to take note and LEARN from me.
 Stop the madness before you too spin out of control.

 Here are a few things that I have done that have already made a HUGE difference: